mvadari/xrpl-docs/Atomic.md

 The XRP Ledger has a robust set of built-in features, enabling fast and efficient transactions without the need for complex smart contracts on every step.
 However, a key limitation exists: multiple transactions cannot be executed atomically.
 This means that if a complex operation requires several transactions, a failure in one can leave the system in an incomplete or unexpected state.
 Imagine building a house: you wouldn't want to lay the foundation and build the walls, and then discover you can't afford the roof, leaving you with an unfinished and unusable structure.

-This document proposes a design for atomic transactions, a functionality that allows multiple transactions to be packaged together and executed as a single unit.
+This document proposes a design to allow multiple transactions to be packaged together and executed as a single unit.
 It's like laying the foundation, building the walls, and raising the roof all in one single secure step, leveraging the existing strengths of the XRP Ledger.
 If you're unable to afford the roof, you won't even bother laying the foundation.

 This eliminates the risk of partial completion and unexpected outcomes, fostering a more reliable and predictable user experience for complex operations.
-By introducing atomic transactions, developers gain the ability to design innovative features and applications that were previously hindered by the lack of native smart contracts for conditional workflows.
+By introducing these batch transactions, developers gain the ability to design innovative features and applications that were previously hindered by the lack of native smart contracts for conditional workflows.
 This empowers them to harness the full potential of the XRP Ledger's built-in features while ensuring robust execution of complex processes.

-Some use-cases that may be enabled by atomic transactions include (but are certainly not limited to):
+Some use-cases that may be enabled by batch transactions include (but are certainly not limited to):
 * All or nothing: Mint an NFT and create an offer for it in one transaction.
 If the offer creation fails, the NFT mint is reverted as well.
 * Trying out a few offers: Submit multiple offers with different amounts of slippage, but only one will succeed.
 * Platform fees: Package platform fees within the transaction itself, simplifying the process.